 Program overview

-The Honours Bachelor of Information Technology – Cybersecurity program at Seneca is designed to equip students with the essential knowledge and practical skills necessary for a successful career in information security.
-This four-year program emphasizes the importance of understanding vulnerability and threat assessment, risk management, data analysis, and the infrastructure of networks and operating systems.
-Students will engage in practical applications to address various technological threats, including hackers, malware, and data breaches, ensuring they are well-prepared for the challenges of the cybersecurity landscape.
+The Honours Bachelor of Information Technology – Cybersecurity program at Seneca Polytechnic is designed to equip students with essential knowledge and practical skills for a successful career in information security.
+Over the course of this four-year program, students will delve into critical areas such as vulnerability and threat assessment, risk management, data analysis, and the infrastructure of networks and operating systems.
+The curriculum emphasizes practical applications to address various technological threats, including hackers, malware, and data breaches, ensuring graduates are well-prepared for the challenges in the cybersecurity field.

 Program structure